 Digital privacy is also why official unified chat functionality won't be in the beta at launch, but it's still a possibility for the future, I'm told.
 Unified chat functionality across all platforms is technically possible, with internal tests between Steam and Xbox's chat programs already working just fine.
 It's just legally perplexing.
 Any private communication data is subject to different privacy standards than the more innocuous metadata GOG collects from the platforms it's connected to, and figuring out how to adhere to those standards while adhering to the law in dozens of countries isn't a simple task.
 GOG is working on it.

-It might not matter if an official solution comes along for a while yet, because Galaxy 2.0 is completely open source.
+It might not matter if an official solution comes along for a while yet, because Galaxy 2.0's community-made plug-ins will be totally open source.
 Users can make custom plug-ins to pull off all sorts of nonsense.
 In the private beta GOG's currently running, users have already created plug-ins that let you see your Discord friends and chat messages in Galaxy and even one that pulls in a user's iTunes movies and music library for viewing and listening through the client.
 It's possible to make a plug-in that kicks off a fart sound with every button press.
 Why not?

 The most impressive plug-in I'm told about allows for streaming from an Xbox console to a Mac running Galaxy.
 Just click on the Xbox game in your Galaxy library, imported through the connection to your Xbox account, and it'll boot the game up on your console before, somehow, sending it to your Mac.
 I doubt it's as elegant as it sounds, but it's possible because someone wanted it to be possible and made it happen.
 That's the real hook here.